 Go for a stroll around the Malaga Cathedral.

-Have a flamenco night in Seville
+Have a flamenco night in Seville.

-It’s a cool place with a stage, drinks, and food.
-The place is a little pricey, but the quality is excellent.
+While there are several options for cheap food and drinks in Seville, I recommend going to El Arenal de la Puerta del Sol.
+It’s a traditional restaurant and a venue for live music.
+It has a stage, drinks, and food.
+It’s a little pricey, but the quality is excellent.
 I’d recommend checking out their menu and booking ahead of time.
-I’d recommend this place to any tourist in Seville, and it’s not too far from the city center.
+I’d recommend this place to any tourist in Seville, and it’s far from the city center.

 Frequently Asked Questions Trips from Madrid